National Oceanic and Atmospheric Administration (NOAA), Commerce.

 FOR FURTHER INFORMATION CONTACT:

 Requests for additional information or copies of the information collection instrument and instructions should be directed to Suzanne Russell, Human Dimensions Team, Northwest Fisheries Science Center, 2725 Montlake Blvd.
-East, Seattle, WA 98112, (206) 860-3274, or Suzanne.Russell@noaa.gov.End Further Info End Preamble Start Supplemental Information
+East, Seattle, WA 98112, (206) 860-3274 or Suzanne.email@example.com.

 Literature indicates fisheries rationalization programs have an impact on those individuals participating in the affected fishery.
-The Pacific Fisheries Management Council implemented a new rationalization program for the Pacific Coast Groundfish limited entry trawl fishery in January 2011.
-This research aims to continue to study the individuals in the affected fishery after the implementation of the rationalization program.
-Data collected is correlated to changes in the catch share program design elements to a five-year cycle.
-In addition, the study will compare results to previous data collection efforts in 2010 and 2012.
+The Pacific Fisheries Management Council implemented a rationalization program for the Pacific Coast Groundfish limited entry trawl fishery in January 2011.
+This research aims to continue to study the individuals in the affected fishery over the long term.
+Data collection will shift from a timing related to changes in the catch share program design elements to a five-year cycle.
+In addition, the study will compare results to previous data collection efforts in 2010, 2012, and 2015/2016.
 The data collected will provide updated and more comprehensive descriptions of the industry as well as allow for analysis of changes the rationalization program may create in the fishery.
 The measurement of these changes will lead to a greater understanding of the social impacts the management measure may have on the individuals in the fishery.
-To achieve these goals it is critical to continue data collection for comparison to previously collected data and establish a time-series which will identify changes over the long term.
+To achieve these goals, it is critical to continue data collection for comparison to previously collected data and establish a time-series which will identify changes over the long term.
 Analysis can also be correlated with any regulatory adjustments due to the upcoming five-year review of the program.
 This study will continue data collection efforts to achieve the stated objectives.

 II.
 Method of Collection

-Contact and collaboration with key informants, focus groups, paper surveys, electronic surveys, and in-person interviews will be utilized in combination to obtain the greatest breadth of information as possible.
+Verbal communication and collaboration with key informants, focus groups, paper surveys, electronic surveys, and in person interviews will be utilized in combination to obtain the greatest breadth of information as possible.

 OMB Control Number: 0648-0606.

-Type of Review: Regular (revision and extension of a current information collection).
+Type of Review: Regular submission (revision and extension of a current information collection).

 Estimated Time per Response: Surveys and focus groups, 1 hour each and interviews, 30 minutes each.

-Estimated Total Annual Cost to Public: $0 in recordkeeping/recording costs.
+Estimated Total Annual Cost to Public: 0 in recordkeeping/reporting costs.